-- "Attractiveness/character of the area" was the number 1 reason survey participants chose to live in the Borough, closely followed by "Walkability". - "Neighborhood character in terms of building size and density", followed by "Natural resources and green infrastructure" were considered the most important for the future of Malvern Borough. - "Creative/alternative parking solutions", followed by "wider sidewalks and/or bike lanes" were, by far, the top two supported actions for the King Street commercial corridor. - Over 60% of respondents supported "Accessory dwelling structures on existing lots ("granny flats"/in-law suites)" as a way to better utilize their existing homes. - "Ecological conservation", "Preservation of historic sites and buildings", and "Public access to open space and greenways" were ranked as the top three issues for the Borough to focus on in the future. - 37% of Survey participants had lived in the Borough for over 20 years.
+- "Neighborhood character in terms of building size and density", followed by "Natural resources and green infrastructure" were considered the most important for the future of Malvern Borough. - "Creative/alternative parking solutions", followed by "wider sidewalks and/or bike lanes" were, by far, the top two supported actions for the King Street commercial corridor. - Over 60% of respondents supported "Accessory dwelling structures on existing lots ("granny flats"/in-law suites)" as a way to better utilize their existing property. - "Ecological conservation", "Preservation of historic sites and buildings", and "Public access to open space and greenways" were ranked as the top three issues for the Borough to focus on in the future. - 37% of Survey participants had lived in the Borough for over 20 years.